Bodybuilding Dosage & Benefits of Creatine Monohydrate Supplements

 Creatine “mono” was the first type of creatine available and is still the least expensive form, as well as the most popular and effective bodybuilding supplement overall.

-Most people respond well to monohydrate powder, although some people experience bloating, diarrhea and cramps.
+Most people respond well to monohydrate powder when taken in the recommended bodybuilding dosages, although some people experience bloating, diarrhea and cramps.
 This can occur if the creatine powder is not ground up into small enough particles.
 Most of the monohydrate available today has been micronized, which means it is ground up into an extremely fine powder, which mixes much more easily with water.

 If you decide to stick with creatine monohydrate, be sure that it is the micronized version.
 This is the type that I use and it works great for me, and it is cheap, which makes it the top bodybuilding supplement used by bodybuilders and strength athletes everywhere.